tusharagg1/chest-x-ray-ai/docs/Presentations/EXPO/README.md

 # EXPO Poster

-The folders and files for this folder are as follows:
+The folders for this folder are as follows:

--
+`Poster` - PDF file for the project poster used in the McMaster Capstone EXPO.